evolve2k/obsidian-pandoc-academic-word-doc-guide/README.md

 Setup 'citation' plugin to integrate with your reference manager.
 Setup 'pandoc plugin' to export to desired

+#### 1b.
+Work out how to add page numbers as I embed citations.

+How do I add page numbers into dynamic citations created with the 'citation' plugin.
+I do not know.

 ## 2. Embeds your images

 Generally there are two issues at play